azurecitadel/azurecitadel/content/cli/install.md

 Installing the Azure CLI is recommended For linux based systems.

-For linux users on Windows 10 then the strong recommendaton is to [install WSL2](https://docs.microsoft.com/windows/wsl/install-win10) and then install the CLI in your chosen distro rather than installing the .msi.
+For linux users on Windows 10 then the strong recommendation is to [install WSL2](https://docs.microsoft.com/windows/wsl/install-win10) and then install the CLI in your chosen distro rather than installing the .msi.

 * [macOS](https://docs.microsoft.com/cli/azure/install-azure-cli-macos)
 * [Ubuntu, Debian](https://docs.microsoft.com/cli/azure/install-azure-cli-linux?pivots=apt)